jieter/django-tables2/docs/pages/api-reference.rst

             This functionality is also available via the ``orderable`` keyword argument to a table's constructor.

-    template (str): The default template to use when rendering the table.
+    template_name (str): The name of template to use when rendering the table.

         .. note::

-            This functionality is also available via the *template* keyword argument to a table's constructor.
+            This functionality is also available via the *template_name* keyword argument to a table's constructor.